standardgalactic/houqb.github.io/_pages/about.md

 ## For prospective students

 If you are interested in the research topics in my group, welcome to drop an email.
-Note that before contacting me, you are supposed to have read <a href="https://mmcheng.net/recruit/" class="redlink">[this]</a> already.
+Note that before contacting me, you are supposed to have read <a href="https://mmcheng.net/recruit/" class="redlink">[the enrollment information]</a> already.

-We have several projects each year from the industry to ensure the applications of our research.

 <span class='anchor' id='-news'></span>